magoo/risk-measurement/docs/_sources/enterprise/culture.rst.txt

 Remove incentives that corrupt forecasts.
 -------------------------------------------
-A "million dollar" management problem that haunts all organization are the incentives to be promoted, secure a budget, etc. A principle of OKR's has always been to keep the pursuit of Key Results out of performance management.
+A "Million dollar" management problem that haunts all organization are the incentives to empire build, be promoted, secure a budget, etc. A principle of OKR's has always been to keep the pursuit of Key Results out of performance management.
 Decision markets have also seen toxicity brew as individual finances became involved.

 Avoiding outside influence that politicize or gamify forecasting will help match the culture and mindset currently seen in meteorology.
 Weather is not considered a betting environment, nor a market.